TCL C7L Review

 8.6/10

-Another element worth discussing is the fluidity of tonal transitions.
-Here, one must honestly admit that the TCL C7L simply looks good.
-In most scenes – especially in the brighter shots – absolutely no problems with gradients can be seen.
-In native 4K HDR content, the picture is clear, and the transitions between shades are very smooth.
-It looks equally good in Dolby Vision mode, where during testing, we did not notice any digital defects or unsightly colour banding.
-One could nitpick about very dark shots, where a heavily compressed signal is displayed on the screen.
-In such conditions, the C7L can occasionally reveal minor imperfections; however, in this model, it is not something that stands out significantly, especially during everyday film screenings.
+Another aspect worth discussing is the smoothness of tonal transitions.
+Here it must be honestly admitted that on the TCL C7L it simply looks good.
+In most scenes, and especially in the brighter shots, there are absolutely no banding issues.
+In native 4K HDR content the image is clean and the transitions between shades are very smooth.
+It looks just as good in Dolby Vision, where during our tests we did not notice any digital artefacts or ugly colour posterisation.
+You could, if you wanted to be picky, point to very dark scenes where a heavily compressed signal is being displayed on screen.
+Under those conditions the C7L can sometimes reveal minor imperfections, but in this model that is not something that really catches the eye, especially during everyday film viewing.

 Review TCL C7L Smoothness of tonal transitions Review TCL C7L Smoothness of tonal transitions Review TCL C7L Smoothness of tonal transitions Review TCL C7L Smoothness of tonal transitions